-Rate CNP - Part A was originally approved in 1982 in conjunction with Rate RSE, under Dockets 18117 and 18416.
+Rate CNP-Part A ("Part A") was originally approved in 1982 in conjunction with Rate RSE, under Dockets 18117 and 18416.
 The original rate provided for the certification of generating facilities and rate recovery of the revenue requirement related to the capital cost of such facilities.
-During FY-2015, Alabama Power Company filed for an application for a Certificate of Public Convenience and Necessity related to generating facilities.
-By Commission Order dated September 16, 2015, under Docket number 32382, the Commission granted APC a Certificate of Public Convenience and Necessity, by which it would be authorized to develop or procure up to 500 megawatts of capacity and energy from renewable energy and environmentally specialized generating resources.
-Depending on whether any such approved projects are self-build or purchase power agreements, the cost of each would be recoverable under either CNP-A or CNP-B.
+During FY-2016, APC filed two (2) applications for a Certificate of Public Convenience and Necessity related to generating facilities.
+By Commission Order dated December 14, 2015, the Commission approved the Anniston Army Depot Solar Project and the Fort Rucker Army Solar Project, which are consistent with the requirements of the Certificate of Convenience and Necessity granted in Commission Order dated September 16, 2015, under Docket No.